Chicago, Illinois IV Infiltration Complication Attorneys

 - Necrotic tissue-associated amputation

-- Spinal cord injury including quadriplegia or paraplegia
+- Spinal cord injury, including quadriplegia or paraplegia

-Many of our clients have suffered serious preventable medical complications.
-Our experience legal team can investigate every cause of your injury, evaluate your case and determine what parties are responsible.
+Many of our clients have suffered severe preventable medical complications.
+Our experienced legal team can investigate every cause of your injury, evaluate your case and determine what parties are responsible.